aaronjanse/asciidots/readme.md

 The letters defined then work like warps in the rest of the code.
 Remember that direction is preserved!

-Here's the code for a library that accepts a dot coming from the left, sets its value to its address, and then outputs it to the right:
+Here's the code for a library that accepts a dot coming from the left, sets its value to its id, and then outputs it to the right:
 ```
 %+A_B_

-`` Set address to zero, then add the value to the address (which is 0)
+`` Set id to zero, then add the value to the id (which is 0)

 A-*-@0-@{+}-B
   |      |